Contemporary vs Modern Dance

 Impact on Other Dance Styles

-Modern and contemporary dance have significantly influenced a multitude of dance forms beyond their own genres.
-The pioneering techniques developed by visionaries like Graham and Cunningham have left an indelible mark on dancers and choreographers around the globe, infusing the world of dance with originality and artistic expression.
+Modern and contemporary dance have significantly influenced a wide range of dance forms beyond their genres.
+The pioneering techniques developed by visionaries like Graham and Cunningham have left an indelible mark on dancers and choreographers worldwide, infusing the dance world with originality and artistic expression.

 By embracing elements from diverse influences such as ballet and jazz, contemporary dance has broadened its expressive range, demonstrating remarkable adaptability.

-The emergence of lyrical dance is indicative of how modern and contemporary styles can deeply impact other areas within the genre.
-Originally known as lyrical dance or jazz, this dance form marries the emotiveness found in jazz with the precision characteristic of ballet technique – it’s a testament to how integration between various styles leads to innovative hybrid genres.
+The emergence of lyrical dance is indicative of how modern and contemporary styles can have a profound impact on other areas within the genre.
+Originally known as lyrical dance or jazz, this dance form marries the emotiveness found in jazz with the precision characteristic of ballet technique – it’s testament to how integration between various styles leads to innovative hybrid genres.

-As these realms intermingle and evolve collectively, they guarantee that modern art continues flourishing through constant transformation.
-This perpetual interchange among different techniques ensures that both new audiences are drawn into the beauty of contemporary movement while established lovers remain engaged by fresh interpretations across all aspects of dance.
+As these realms intermingle and evolve collectively, they ensure that modern art continues to flourish through constant transformation.
+This perpetual interchange among different techniques ensures that both new audiences are drawn into the beauty of contemporary movement.
+At the same time, established lovers remain engaged by fresh interpretations across all aspects of dance.

 Summary